 pip installautomagically run against it.
 It must follow this specification.

 /runtime.txtmay list a python version to use from the list of pre-installed pythons (see this file in our build-image repository for the up-to-date list).
-As of this writing, the supported versions include:
+Note that the syntax for this file is JUST the version number:

 - You can change this in two ways: